March 7, 2016

 I still see this problem occurring in 2016 RC0.
 Here’s what it looks like.

-First, I run a query that generates missing index requests against the SQLIndexWorkbook database a bunch of times:
+First, I run a query that generates missing index requests against the SQLIndexWorkbook database [which was later renamed to BabbyNames ] a bunch of times:

 Sure enough, it did.
 Here’s a partial screenshot of the output: